Kyle Hines: Professional career

+NBA Summer League

+After going undrafted in 2008, Hines was picked up by the Charlotte Bobcats to play at the NBA Summer League in Las Vegas and was later offered an NBA D league opportunity but he turned it down.
+In 2009, he was invited back to the Summer League and played on the Orlando Magic summer team.
+In 2010, he was invited again and played for the New Orleans Pelicans, but ultimately fell short of being offered an NBA contract.

 Veroli Basket (2008–2010)

 After not being selected in the 2008 NBA draft, Hines signed with Veroli Basket in Italy, where he played two seasons in the Italian second division, LegaDue Basket.
 With Veroli, he won 2 Italian Second Division Cups, in 2009 and 2010, and he was named the MVP of the Italian Second Division Cup in 2009.

 Brose Bamberg (2010–2011)

 In August 2010, Hines signed a one-year contract with the German Bundesliga club Brose Bamberg.
-With Bamberg, he won the German Supercup and German Cup titles, and the German League championship, and he was named the Bundesliga Finals MVP in 2011.
+With Bamberg, he won the German Supercup, BBL-Pokal, and the German League championship.
+Hines was awarded the Bundesliga Finals MVP in 2011.
 He was also named the MVP of the BBL All-Star Game that same season.

 Olympiacos (2011–2013)

 In July 2011, Hines signed with Olympiacos Piraeus of the Greek Basket League.
 With Olympiacos, he won the EuroLeague championship at both the 2012 EuroLeague Final Four and the 2013 EuroLeague Final Four, and the Greek League championship in 2012.
 He contributed substantially to his team in all competitions, with both scoring and defensive skills.
 He made notable appearances at the top level of the European game, considering his rather low height for a center-forward.
 On June 24, 2013, Hines opted out of his contract with Olympiacos.